SherG/perpetual-elm/exampleSite/content/about.md

 This is done through factoring and purchase order financing -- forms of business financing that don't add debt to your bottom line.

-* Through factoring, our partners purchase your outstanding 30-, 60-, or 90-day invoices for immediate cash, minus a fee.
+* Through factoring, our partners purchase your outstanding 30-, 60-, or 90-day invoices for immediate cash, minus a small fee.
 * Through purchase order financing, product importers, distributors, and resellers can fulfill large orders before generating an invoice.
 * Through supply chain financing, companies can initiate advance payment to a supplier.

 Our solutions are cost-effective and simple.

-This service is for businesses selling B2B or B2G (business-to-government) with a minimal average monthly revenue of $20k.
+This service is for businesses selling B2B or B2G (business-to-government) with a minimal average monthly revenue of $25k.

 All factoring deals brokered through Spearfish include credit risk insurance.
 This protects you from customers who may fail to pay their invoices if they become insolvent during the factoring period.

 ## Advisory Services and Consulting